Table of content

-Keep in mind, the following commands, if appropriately applied by the owner can be very fun for the dog and the owner too as well as will totally make both lives easier and lot more enjoyable.
+Keep in mind, the following commands, if appropriately applied by the Dog owner can be very fun for the dog and the owner too as well as will make both lives easier and lot more enjoyable.

-Yet, before starting to teach your dog’s commands, remember to:
+Before starting to teach your dog’s commands

 - Be patient and regular